cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

             }));
 ```

-That also doesn't work because we are still mutating the single `MutableData` instance; whether that is
+That also doesn't work because we are still mutating the single `MutableData` instance, whether that is
 reference by the same or different `Lazy` instances is irrelevant to the problem.

 ### Lazy with custom equality